jaroslaw-weber/koreanki/README.md

 - can run in browser and be a desktop app (electron)

 # features
-- flexible cloud saves
 - basic flashcards system
 - responsive ui (to be usable on mobile)

-# todo
-- drag & drop .csv / .apkg import
-- better srs algorithm
-- statistics
-- media (with dropbox sync)
+- sync with dropbox
-- plugins
+- downloading decks inside app
-- ready to use decks
+- easy to use
-- better ux
-- better progress system
-- mock plugin system
-- Simple/advanced mode

 #### Build Setup